-- 5. Using the winch control levers, unwind some wire rope from the winches to relieve the pressure on the winch free-spool device. - 6.
-Activate the winch free-spool at the controls to set both wrecker boom winches into the "free spool" mode.
+5. Using the winch control levers, unwind some wire rope from the winches to relieve the pressure on the winch free-spool device.

-7. Position the boom head by using the boom up, down, in, out and slew left and right levers as necessary.
+Position the boom head by using the boom up, down, in and out levers as necessary.

-8. Manually, "free-spool" enough wire rope to make the hook-up being sure that a minimum of five (5) wraps remains on the cable drums.
+Manually, "free-spool" enough wire rope to make the hook-up being sure that a minimum of five (5) wraps remains on the cable drums.

 To avoid birdnesting and premature failure of the wire rope, always keep tension on the wire rope when winding or unwinding.

-9. Make the hook-up in such a way as to afford an even pull on both wire ropes.
+8. Make the hook-up in such a way as to afford an even pull on both wire ropes.
 Ensure not to over load one wire rope during hook placement.

-- 10. DO NOT EXCEED THE WORKING LIMIT OF THE WIRE ROPE.
+- DO NOT EXCEED THE WORKING LIMIT OF THE WIRE ROPE.
 Wire rope ratings can be found on the placard on your unit or in Section 7.1 of this manual.
-If a heavy lift or pull is to be made exceeding the wire rope working limits, additional cable lines will be necessary. - 11.
+If a heavy lift or pull is to be made exceeding the wire rope working limits, additional cable lines will be necessary. - 10.
 Always use more stabilizing lines than pull lines.
-When making a recovery and pulling to the side, always apply an equal or lesser load in the opposite direction of the pull to stabilize the load. - 12.
-The use of snatch blocks and multiple lines will allow you to pull and stabilize the recovery vehicle.
+When making a recovery and pulling to the side, always apply an equal or lesser load in the opposite direction of the pull to stabilize the load.

+11. The use of snatch blocks and multiple lines will allow you to pull and stabilize the recovery vehicle.

-13. Activate the winch free-spool at the controls to re-engage both wrecker boom winches.
+12. Activate the winch free-spool at the controls to re-engage both wrecker boom winches.
 Slowly take up the slack in the wire ropes.
 Inspect the hook-up points for slippage before continuing the lift or pull.
 Control each winch to ensure wire ropes are stressed evenly.
 As the wire rope is retrieved, be sure it doesn't crisscross on the spool.